Skip to main content

 confidence0 to 1.
 How well this result matched your query

-Filter results by type using the layers parameter:
+Filter results by type using the place_types parameter:

 venueNamed places: businesses, landmarks, parksBuckingham Palace